On a Sparse Shortcut Topology of Artificial Neural Networks: EXPRESSIVITY

-Motivated by our constructive proof for one-neuron S3-Net topology, we report that in one-dimension setting, the aforementioned analysis is translatable to a rather inclusive family of networks.
-These networks are characterized by a kind of topology ($\Omega^N$) that subsumes an extremely wide network, an extremely deep network and networks between them, where $N$ is the number of neurons including the input node.
-By showing the approximation capability of this family of networks, we argue that those networks are equivalent.
-We further justify the network equivalency through statistical significance experiments.
-Finally, we present the spectral characterization for $\Omega^N$.
+Motivated by our constructive proof for the proposed topology, we report that in the one-dimensional setting, the aforementioned analysis is translatable to a rather inclusive family of network topologies.
+This network family (denoted as $\Omega^M$) subsumes an extremely wide network, an extremely deep network, and networks between them, where $M$ is the number of hidden neurons, not including the input and output nodes.
+We argue that network topologies in $\Omega^M$ are equivalent in the sense of the approximation ability.

 The input node is also considered as the neuron for simplicity.
-Hence define the hidden neurons, input neuron and output neuron.
-The network family $\Omega^N$ satisfies the following three requirements: \\ (1) Every hidden neuron has one inbound edge. \\ (2) Every hidden neuron and the input neuron have one outbound edge that links to the output neuron. \\ (3) The input is wired with at least one hidden neuron.
+Hence, we refer to neurons as three types: hidden neurons, the input neuron, and the output neuron.
+A network in $\Omega^M$ shall satisfy the following three conditions: \\ 1) Every hidden neuron has one inbound edge. \\ 2) Every hidden neuron and the input neuron have one outbound edge that links to the output neuron. \\ 3) The input neuron is wired with at least one hidden neuron.

-Later, we will illustrate that (1) can be relaxed to that every hidden neuron has at least one inbound edge.
-The examples that belong to $\Omega^8$ are shown in Figure 5.
-To fulfill such topology, the number of required edges should be $2N-3$ if $N$ is the number of neurons .
-One thing worthwhile to highlight is that the members in $\Omega^N$ are mutually convertible through one or more cutting-rewiring operations.
-A cutting-rewiring operation means that cutting the current input edge of one neuron and rewiring the one with some other neuron, which will not impact the expressive power.
-Regarding the network belonging to family $\Omega$, we have the following conjecture: In terms of the $L^{\infty}$ distance, there exists an $N$ such that any network in $\Omega^{N+2}$ using ReLU as activation functions can approximate any continuous univariate function.
+The first condition can be trivially relaxed to that every hidden neuron has multiple inbound edges by setting weights of extra edges as zero.
+The examples that belong to $\Omega^6$ are shown in Figure \ref{TopExample}.
+For a topology in $\Omega^M$, the number of required edges should be $2M+1$.
+One thing worthwhile to highlight is that members in $\Omega^M$ are mutually convertible through one or more cutting-rewiring operations.
+A cutting-rewiring process means cutting the current input edge of one neuron and rewiring the one with another neuron.
+Regarding the network belonging to a network family $\Omega$, we have the following proposition: